sweetmantech/sweetmantech/README.md

 # Hi there 👋

-## i am the music nft engineer, and i love onchain music. 🌜🌞🌛
+## i am the dev for onchain music. 🌜🌞🌛

 I'm working on a decentralized toolkit for musicians. 🧰